tanducmai/myportfolio/content/posts/database-key-concepts.md

 A **NATURAL KEY** is a minimum set of one or more attributes that can be used or combined with others to *uniquely identify* each tuple within a relation.

-- E.g., BankAccount + TelephoneNo, Name + DOB.
+- E.g., bankAccount + telephoneNo, name + dateOfBirth.

 A Natural Key exists if and only if a Surrogate Key does.